hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 and enthusiastic people who are not only interested in results, conclusions, and getting funding, but also on how people are learning, teaching, interacting with each other, and getting involved.
 A very inclusive environment that reflects how this amazing community acts worldwide!
-I came back to Brazil with new ideas on how to organize or encourage the organization of workshops in Brazil and South America, and with a lot of new good friends.
+I came back to Brazil with new ideas on how to organise or encourage the organisation of workshops in Brazil and South America, and with a lot of new good friends.
-As a PhD student in Bioinformatics, it was impressive to realize the great representativeness of people from my field in this community.
+As a PhD student in Bioinformatics, it was impressive to realise the great representativeness of people from my field in this community.

 ## Ian Flores